Shujun-He/Hubmap-3rd-place-solution/readme.md

 trained_models: code/trained models with logs
 trained_models_fast: code/trained version of fast models

-#HARDWARE: (The following specs were used to create the original solution)
+# HARDWARE: (The following specs were used to create the original solution)
 Ubuntu 18.04 LTS (512 GB boot disk)
 2xRTX 3090 (24 Gb VRam each)

-#SOFTWARE (python packages are detailed separately in `requirements.txt`):
+# SOFTWARE (python packages are detailed separately in `requirements.txt`):
 Python 3.7.9
 CUDA 11.1
 nvidia drivers v.460.56

-#VIRTUAL ENVIRONMENT SETUP
+# IRTUAL ENVIRONMENT SETUP
 1) make setup
 2) bash install_additional_packages.sh

-#DATA SETUP (assumes the [Kaggle API](https://github.com/Kaggle/kaggle-api) is installed)
+# DATA SETUP (assumes the [Kaggle API](https://github.com/Kaggle/kaggle-api) is installed)
-# below are the shell commands used in each step, as run from the top level directory
+below are the shell commands used in each step, as run from the top level directory bash download_data.sh
-bash download_data.sh

-#DATA PROCESSING
+# DATA PROCESSING
-# The train/predict code will also call this script if it has not already been run on the relevant data.
+#The train/predict code will also call this script if it has not already been run on the relevant data.
 preprocessing was done on Kaggle in this notebook: https://www.kaggle.com/shujun717/1024-reduce-4-images?scriptVersionId=59850599. download_data.sh automatically downloads the preprocessed dataset

-#MODEL BUILD: There are three options to produce the solution.
+# MODEL BUILD: There are three options to produce the solution.
 retrain models:
 a) expect this to run for 25 hours on 2x3090 system
 b) trains all models from scratch